ccingram94/ArmstrongEnglish/README.md

 - **Stripe API:** Stripe checkout services include popular Chinese digital wallets like WeChat Pay and AliPay.

-- **Tailwind CSS:** UI is styled with utility-first CSS framework Tailwind.
+- **Tailwind CSS:** UI is styled with Tailwind CSS framework + sister projects Heroicons and HeadlessUI for additional utilities like popover tooltips.

+- **Internationalization (react-i18next):** Automatic translations and localization using react-i18next with the optional i18next-http-backend and i18next-browser-languagedetector packages for location detection.

 ## Getting Started